Arnavgr8/Blackjack-simulator/README.md

 ## Introduction

 In this project, multiple Blackjack strategies face off against each other in a **Round-Robin Tournament**.
-The goal is to see which strategies perform the best in terms of wins, consistency, and overall game management.
-Every strategy will be evaluated based on its performance in the tournament, and rankings will be generated accordingly.
+The goal is to evaluate each strategy's effectiveness in winning games, its consistency, and its overall performance.
+The evaluation criteria will be fair and transparent to ensure that no strategy has an unfair advantage.

+Each strategy will be evaluated based on its performance in a series of games, with the final ranking based on various performance metrics.

 ## Basic Rules of Blackjack